iPhone 14 Pro vs iPhone 13 Pro camera: Do you need the latest model? Amy Davies compares the iPhone 14 Pro with the iPhone 13 Pro.

 Night Shot 1x iPhone 14 Pro, Photo: Amy Davies

-Despite having a slightly narrower aperture, the iPhone 14 Pro’s ultra-wide-angle lens still produces excellent night-time images, which appear to be slightly better – probably due to the better computational photography element.
+Despite having a slightly narrower aperture, the iPhone 14 Pro’s ultra-wide-angle lens still produces excellent night-time images, which do have a slightly better appearance – probably due to the better computational photography element.

 Night shot, 3x iPhone 13 Pro